stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 ### Sigma algebras

-{prf:ref}`mira:thm:nonexistence-length` shows that there does not exist a notion of length that satisfies all four intuitive properties that we would like length to satisfy.
+{prf:ref}`mira:thm:nonexistence-of-extension-of-length-to-all-subsets-of-r` shows that there does not exist a notion of length that satisfies all four intuitive properties that we would like length to satisfy.
 We therefore need to relax at least one of these properties to proceed.
 We cannot relax (b), because we want all open intervals to have the length one would expect.
 We also cannot give up (c), because we want length to be additive.